-Serial Interface
+Serial Interfaces

 The Armmite F4 has built in support for up to four serial interfaces.
 COM1, COM2, COM3 and COM4 are available as standard.
-When the serial console is enable (OPTION SERIAL CONSOLE ON) COM1 is unavailable and becomes the console.
+When the serial console is enabled, (OPTION SERIAL CONSOLE ON) COM1 is unavailable and becomes the console.

-All serial ports on the Armmite F4 can operate at high speed (up to 1M baud) and support the INV, OC and S2 options.
-In addition COM1 supports the DE and 9BIT options (for RS485).
+All serial ports on the Armmite F4 can operate at high speed (up to 1.8M baud) and support the INV, OC and S2 options.
+The DE pin for RS485 is not supported and would need to be driven explicitly by the MMBasic program.